SchwarzIT/onyx/apps/docs/src/basics/typography.md

 Still content to create!
 :::

-The onyx font system includes three different font families that can be used througout your application, pending on the usecase.
+The onyx font system includes three different font families that can be used throughout your application, pending on the usecase.
 It contains several headline styles as well as paragraph styles and mono space styles.

 ::: info
 The font families that can be used with onyx are: